tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 Release date type should be followed by a colon and then the release date, like this:

 ARD: 04 Jun 2021

+### Local divisional unit (LDU) details

+This one is in the COM allocation overdue tab.

+1. If we have LDU name and email address, display both
+2. If we don't have email address but we have LDU name, display this: "Check how to contact Swansea, Neath Port-Talbot LDU.
+We do not have an email address recorded for it."
+3. If we don't have email address or LDU name, display this: "We don’t have this information.
+Check DPS to find where this person was sentenced and then try contacting the LDU for that area"

 ## Ordering information in the tables